varya/varya.github.com/src/documents/posts/docpad-with-bem-taste_en.html.md

 ```

 You will get another server which rebuilds statics.
 It
-produces static html from `*.bemjson.js` files in
+produces static html files from `*.bemjson.js` files in
 `desktop.bundles`.
 You can develop the layout inserting
-json where and providing `BEMHTML` templates for the
+json there and providing `BEMHTML` templates for the
-corresponding blog.
+corresponding block.
 Find the documentation about `BEMHTML`
 here:
 * [BEMHTML quick start](http://bem.info/libs/bem-core/2.2.0/templating/intro/)